Are you wondering how to eat gluten-free on a budget? Let me show you how easy it is with my nine proven tips!

 - Shop at an ethnic market.
 Many cultures thrive on diets with little to no gluten.
 A great example is rice flour.
 Due to its demand, rice flour will cost less at an Asian grocery store.

 - Shop online.
 I love Amazon!!!
 Every month, I do over half of my shopping through them.
 Amazon offers free two-day shipping with an Amazon Prime Membership.
-The $99 membership fee more than pays for itself.
+The $120 a membership fee more than pays for itself.